 It has been about two weeks since the new term has begun and the ‘race’ towards the PSLE is underway.
-It really has been such a busy month and half for me with work and family visiting.
 I have been wanting to post more on the upcoming Preliminary Oral…so here goes!

 I’ll be posting a series of Orals that I have completed with my students under 3 themes.